Consumer medicine information

 Make sure you maintain adequate contraception during treatment and for at least one month after your last dose.

-Tell your doctor if you are breastfeeding or wish to breastfeed.
 It is unknown if BAVENCIO is passed into your breast milk.
 A risk to the breast-fed infant cannot be excluded.

 You should not breastfeed during treatment and for at least one month after your last dose.

-Use in Children
+Use in children

-The effectiveness of BAVENCIO in children under the age of 12 years has not been established.
+For mMCC, the effectiveness of BAVENCIO in children under the age of 12 years has not been established.

-Tell your doctor, pharmacist or nurse if you are taking or have recently taken any other medicines, including medicines obtained without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-• medicines that make your immune system weak, such as steroids.
+These include medicines that make your immune system weak, such as steroids.

 How much to use

-BAVENCIO is a concentrated solution for infusion.
-The recommended dose is either 10 mg per kg of your body weight or 800 mg of BAVENCIO.
-Your doctor will calculate the correct dose and dilution for you.
+• Depending on your cancer, the recommended dose is either 10 mg per kg of your body weight or 800 mg of BAVENCIO.

-How long to use BAVENCIO for
+When to use BAVENCIO

-Your doctor will decide how long you will receive BAVENCIO based on your response to the medicine and the type of cancer you have.
+• Your doctor will decide how long you will receive BAVENCIO based on your response to the medicine and the type of cancer you have.

-If you take too much (overdose)
+If you use too much BAVENCIO

-Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+You should do this even if there are no signs of discomfort or poisoning.

-Things you must do
+Things you should do

 Keep all appointments with your doctor so that your progress can be checked.
 Your doctor may do blood tests or other laboratory tests from time to time to prevent unwanted side effects during your treatment with BAVENCIO.

-Be careful driving or operating machinery until you know how BAVENCIO affects you.
 Treatment-related symptoms can affect your concentration and ability to react.

 Be aware of important symptoms of inflammation.
 BAVENCIO acts on your immune system and may cause inflammation in parts of your body.
 Inflammation may cause serious damage to your body and some inflammatory conditions may be life-threatening and need treatment or withdrawal of BAVENCIO.